 July 3, 2019

-The request for the development of nitrate leaching potential soil interpretations originated from the former NRCS State Agronomist in Washington State, Joel Poore.
-The purpose of this interpretation is to provide a screening tool for conservation planning to predict the inherent potential for nitrate leaching, based on soil and climate properties stored in the NASIS database.
-It does not include land use or management practices in the criteria.
+The request for a soil interpretation to predict nitrate leaching potential originated from the former NRCS State Agronomist in Washington State, Joel Poore.
+The purpose of the interpretation is to provide a screening tool for conservation planning.
+It predicts the inherent potential for nitrate leaching based on soil and climate properties as stored in the NASIS database.
+The criteria for the interpretation do not include land use or management practices.

-Nitrate contamination of groundwater is a significant issue in Washington State, especially in the irrigated cropland of the Columbia Basin (1).
-In some counties, more than 20 percent of the wells used for drinking water exceed the EPA maximum contaminant level of 10 mg/l nitrate-nitrogen.
+Nitrate contamination of groundwater is a significant issue in Washington State, especially in the irrigated cropland of the Columbia Basin (WSU, 1994).
+In some counties, more than 20 percent of the wells used for drinking water exceed the EPA maximum contaminant level (10 mg/l nitrate-nitrogen).
 In Franklin County, 32 percent of the wells exceed this level.

-In response to the request for a nitrate leaching potential soil interpretation, a review was conducted of research and university extension publications that address soil and climate properties that affect nitrate leaching.
-The tools that NRCS is currently using to assess nitrate leaching potential were also reviewed
+In response to the request for the interpretation, a review was conducted of research and university extension publications that address soil and climate properties that affect nitrate leaching.
+The tools that NRCS currently uses to assess nitrate leaching potential were also reviewed.

 The Revised Universal Soil Loss Equation (RUSLE2) software contains a nitrate leaching index tool.
-It is based on the procedure developed by Williams and Kissel (2).
-This tool uses the hydrologic soil group (A, B, C, or D), mean annual precipitation, and seasonal precipitation (October through March) to calculate a leaching index.
+The tool is based on the procedure developed by Williams and Kissel (1991).
+The tool uses the hydrologic soil group (A, B, C, or D), mean annual precipitation, and seasonal precipitation (October through March) to calculate a leaching index.
 Precipitation data is from the RUSLE2 climate database.

-The largest concern with the RUSLE2 Nitrogen Leaching Index is that the only factor it uses based on soil properties is the hydrologic soil group.
-Hydrologic soil groups are defined in the National Engineering Handbook (NEH), Part 630 Hydrology, Chapter 7 (http://directives.sc.egov.usda.gov/viewerFS.aspx?hid=21422) They are designed to determine a soil’s associated runoff curve number (NEH 630.09).
+The largest concern about the RUSLE2 Nitrogen Leaching Index is that it uses only one factor based on soil properties.
+This factor, hydrologic soil group, is defined in the National Engineering Handbook (NEH), Part 630 Hydrology, Chapter 7 (http://directives.sc.egov.usda.gov/viewerFS.aspx?hid=21422).
+The groups are designed to determine the associated runoff curve number for a soil (NEH 630.09).
 Runoff curve numbers are used to estimate direct runoff from rainfall (NEH 630.10).
-Hydrologic soil groups were not designed to predict deep leaching of soil water, but, as stated above, are used to predict surface runoff of precipitation.
+Hydrologic soil groups were designed to predict surface runoff of precipitation, not to predict deep leaching of soil water.

 All soils are assigned to a hydrologic soil group of A (lowest runoff potential), B, C, or D (highest runoff potential).
 Soils with very different properties can be assigned to the same hydrologic soil group.
-The following three soils would all be assigned to hydrologic soil group D:
+For example, the following three soils would all be assigned to hydrologic soil group D:

-Excessively drained , sandy, shallow soil with fractured bedrock at a depth of 20 inches or less
+An excessively drained , sandy, shallow soil that has fractured bedrock at a depth of 20 inches or less;

-Wwith very slow Ksat (permeability) (<= 0.06 inches/hr) in the upper 24 inches
+A well drained, very deep, clayey soil that has very slow Ksat (permeability) (<= 0.06 inches/hr) in the upper 24 inches; and

-Poorly drained, very deep, loamy soil with a water table at depths less than 24 inches at some time of the year.
+A poorly drained, very deep, loamy soil that has a water table at a depth less than 24 inches at some time during the year.

-These three soils may have similar potential for surface runoff of precipitation, but not for deep leaching of nitrates.
+These three examples illustrate that soils may have similar potential for surface runoff of precipitation but not for deep leaching of nitrates.

-After a review of the research and university extension publications on soil and climate properties that affect nitrate leaching, two nitrate leaching potential interpretations were developed in the National Soil Information System (NASIS): one for nonirrigated conditions, the other for irrigated.
+After a review of the research and university extension publications on soil and climate properties that affect nitrate leaching, two nitrate leaching potential interpretations were developed in the National Soil Information System (NASIS): one for nonirrigated conditions and the other for irrigated conditions.

-The following soil and climate factors were selected to develop the NASIS interpretation criteria:
+The following soil and climate factors are criteria in the NASIS interpretation.

-Mean annual precipitation minus potential evapotranspiration - this factor provides an estimate of the amount of water that is available to move through the soil profile on an annual basis.
+Mean annual precipitation minus potential evapotranspiration.---This factor provides an estimate of the amount of water that is available to move through the soil profile on an annual basis.
 NASIS contains data for mean annual precipitation and mean annual air temperature.
-The NRCS National Soil Survey Center developed an algorithm that estimates this factor, based on the Hamon potential evapotranspiration method (3).
+The NRCS National Soil Survey Center developed an algorithm that estimates this factor based on the Hamon potential evapotranspiration method (Hammon, 1961).